johnosbb/Containers/README.md

 ```bash
 docker network create container_network
 ```
-We can launch a container to attach to a particular network:
+We can launch a container to attach to a particular network, in this instance a mySQL server instance:

 ```bash
 docker run -d --network container_network --network-alias mysql -v todo-mysql-data:/var/lib/mysql  -e MYSQL_ROOT_PASSWORD=secret -e MYSQL_DATABASE=todos    mysql:8.0
 ```

+Docker recognizes you want to use a named volume (/var/lib/mysql) and creates one automatically for you.

 We can inspect the network with